robwlakes/ArduinoWeatherOS/DebugMan.md

 >6.
 Experiment with how many bytes are used

 >7.
-Work out whether the sync 0 is included in or excluded from the packet bytes
+Work out whether all bits are included in, or some are excluded from, the packet bytes

-After all this you need to begin processing the data in the Manchester array to see if you can replicate the readings from your console.
-You will need to keep the sync 0 problem in mind here (included or excluded?).
+After all this, you need to begin processing the data bytes in the Manchester array to see if you can replicate the readings from your console.
+You will need to keep the discard bits problem in mind here (included or excluded?).

 To improve reliability of the reception you will also need to be able reject bad packets.
 It will probably be by either repetition of packets or a single packet with a checksum (or a more complicated cyclic redundancy polynomial algorithm).
 Manchester encoding does not have inherent error checking.
 It is quite tolerant of timing varations, but any error checkingof the data must be added after the raw bytes have been received.
 Good luck!